Tang Yin — An Exceptional Artist in the History of China and His Pathos Life Encounters

 A Castaway Genius Living in Poverty

-Tang Yin changed from an intelligent and ambitious young man to a deviant, dissolute person, who spent most of his time drinking and painting and visiting bawdy houses.
+Afterward, Tang Yin became a deviant, dissolute person that spent most of his time drinking and painting and visiting bawdy houses.

 A decade later, a king invited Tang Yin to be an assistant official in his vassal state, which made Tang very excited.